Couple sitting on floor of house planning renovations.

 NMLS #3030

-What To Consider When Buying A Home ‘As-Is’
+What To Consider When Buying A Home As Is

 Get A Home Inspection

-Unlike an appraisal, which determines a home’s value and is a requirement for the mortgage loan, home inspections are for the home buyer’s benefit.
-An inspection will help you better understand what work is yet to be accomplished.
+Unlike an appraisal, which determines a home’s value and is a requirement for a mortgage loan, home inspections assess the safety and condition of a property.
+An inspection will help you better understand what work a home will need.
+You should add an inspection contingency to your purchase agreement, allowing you to back out of the sale if the inspection uncovers major problems.

-Ask For A Home Warranty
+Get A Home Warranty

 FHA Loans